 Upon selection, the system displays current Weekly Routine List for the selected telco.

-Select Export Template and Generate
+Select Export Template and Generate [So exporting of excel is done here not after saving of request form?]

 As an OC/DOC, IC, or User, I want to select an export template for Routine List (Mobile/IMEI), so that I can send the consolidated routine requests to the telcos accordingly.